jules2689/trudeau/trudeau/2020-04-18/post_news.md

-We have completed tests forever 507, 000 people with 6%confirmed cases.(speaking french).
+We have completed tests for over 507, 000 people with 6%confirmed cases.(speaking french).